cretz/tor-static/README.md

     go run build.go build-all

 This will take a long time.
-Pieces can be built individually be changing the command from `build-all` to `build-<folder>`.
+Pieces can be built individually by changing the command from `build-all` to `build-<folder>`.
 To clean, run either `clean-all` or `clean-<folder>`.
 To see the output of all the commands as they are being run, add `-verbose` before the command.